creof/doctrine2-spatial/docs/Test.rst

     $ symfony composer

-4. Download PHPUnit.phar for version 8 and version 9: Go on https://phar.phpunit.de
+4. Download PHPUnit.phar for version 8: Go on https://phar.phpunit.de
-5. You should now have a phpunit-8.phar and a phpunit-9.phar in your directory
+5. You should now have a phpunit-8.phar and a phpunit-8.phar in your directory
 6. This script launch the six test-suites:

 .. code-block:: bash